-In this step, the positrons generated in the first step divided into 1 keV/c momentum bins and each bin is sampled individually since the momentum of the positrons related to their divergence.
-Multiple beams with individual weights generated at downstream T1 (at detector DDNT1) and transported to entrance of the D1 as shown in the Fig 3.7.
-Virtual detectors are placed at the entrance of Q4 (DQ4) and of D1 (DD1UP) to track positrons.
+Keeping this correlation in mind, in step 2, each momentum bin is sampled individually.
+Each momentum bin is an independent beam source that generates positrons with individual weights, spacial and angular distributions.
+Positrons generated at downstream T1 (at detector DDNT1) and transported to entrance of the D1 as shown in the Fig 3.7.
+Virtual detectors are placed at the entrance of Q4 (DQ4) and D1 (DD1UP) to track positrons.
 Beam detected at DD1UP is sampled for the generation of positron for the next step.